Kometa-Team/Community-Configs/EvilTactician/README.md

     template: { name: MAL User, username: Username2 }
 ```

-Above is where you specify collections for individual users, based on their MAL profile's "Plan to Watch" list.
+Above is where you specify collections for individual users, based on their MAL profile's "Plan to Watch" list.<br>
-Replace ```Collection1:``` with whatever you want the Collection to be called in Plex.
+Replace ```Collection1:``` with whatever you want the Collection to be called in Plex.<br>
 Replace ```Username1``` with the exact username of the MAL profile you wish to use.

 Repeat for as many users as you want - just copy and paste more entries.